Miner34dev/Minetest-log-data-extractor/README.md

 - Extract the archive
 - Copy mt_log_data_extractor.py to your project folder
 # Contributing
 If you would like to contribute to this project you can do so through GitHub by forking the repository and sending a pull request (PR).
-You can also simply report issues (bugs).
+You can also simply report bugs.

 **We also need a icon for this project.**